ketanwakchoure/Todo-List/README.md

 1. Open the command Line
 2. Clone the Project :
 `$ git clone https://github.com/ketanwakchoure/Todo-List.git`
-3. Change the dirctory to the file where the project is cloned.
+3. Change the directory to the file where the project is cloned.
 `$ cd path`
 4. Run the Node file using command :
 `$ node app.js`